Polidea/RxBluetoothKit/README.md

 - Przemysław Lenart, przemek.lenart@polidea.com
 - Kacper Harasim, kacper.harasim@polidea.com

 ## Contributing
 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
 To keep code in order, we advice you to use SwiftLint.
 In repository, we provide configured `.swiftlint.yml` file, that matches our criteria of clean and "Swifty" code.

+### Contributors, thanks!

+Maciek Oczko (maciek.oczko@polidea.com)

 ## License